Deposit return schemes

 A deposit return scheme is one example of producer responsibility.
 Producer responsibility is about making sure businesses that manufacture, import and sell certain products are responsible for their end-of-life environmental impact.

-A deposit return scheme for Northern Ireland (with England and Wales) is due to be introduced in 2025.
-You can find out more about schemes currently being set up in the Republic of Ireland and in Scotland.
+A deposit return scheme for Northern Ireland (with England and Scotland) is due to be introduced in October 2027.
+You can find out about the Welsh Government’s plans.
+You can find out more about scheme currently being operated in the Republic of Ireland.

 How do deposit return schemes work?